max-efort/scraple/doc/documentation.md

 # to displaying the end result in tabular manner we use panda
 from pandas import concat, DataFrame as Df

-rules = Rules(r"Modified Quotes to Scrape.html", "local")
+rules = Rules(r"Modified quotes to scrape.html", "local")
 # To make defining rule more easier we iterate list of defined field name, string identifier and
 # additionally finding the string of n-th and we will provide pipeline to process the extracted
 # element internally.